Auction Process & Bidding

 It sounds easy and you’re probably thinking, “okay, so why don’t I make a low offer and see if the seller accepts the price” right?
 That probably won’t work, but you are on the right track.
 You see, the seller needs to be enticed to accept your offer before the car goes to auction.
 There is a strategy for this.
 If this is a reserve auction (as explained above) we need to make an educated guess what the reserve price would be and make an offer that is close to that price so that the Seller is willing to accept.

 Don’t worry though, we are here for you!
-Once you have registered on our site and found the car that you want to make an offer on you can click the Make Offer button and input your maximum offer or you can call (or email) our auction specialist at 1-800-680-8010 ([email protected]) to discuss what the best offer would be for that car.
+Once you have registered on our site and found the car that you want to make an offer on you can click the Make Offer button and input your maximum offer or you can call our customer success team at 1-800-680-8010 or email us at [email protected] to discuss what the best offer would be for that car.

 The Bid and/or the Buy Now amounts set out in the car listing page only covers the current pre-bid or the Buy Now price of the vehicle.
 This amount does not include the additional fees related to the purchase of the vehicle.

-Fees you will be charged upon winning the car at auction, if your offer is accepted through the Make Offer button or using the Buy Now option are: i) the Auto Auction Mall access fee (flat fee of $249 (if the vehicle purchase price is below $3,500) or $299 (if the vehicle purchase price is $3,500 or above), ii) Documentation fee ($85), iii) Bank fee ($59), iv) the Auction Clearing House fee (this amount varies depending on the sales price which is a fee charged by the Auction Clearing House).
+Fees you will be charged upon winning the car at auction, if your offer is accepted through the Make Offer button or using the Buy Now option are: i) the Auto Auction Mall access fee, which is a flat fee of $249 (if the vehicle purchase price is below $3,500) or $299 (if the vehicle purchase price is $3,500 or above), ii) Documentation fee ($75), iii) the Auction Clearing House fee (this amount varies depending on the sales price which is a fee charged by the Auction Clearing House).
 Transportation costs will be in addition to these fees and charged by the transport company.